Security Assessment Report

 Methodology

-Assessment conducted using Sixi.CH automated security scanning with 19 specialized attack agents executing 134 techniques across OWASP LLM Top 10, MITRE ATLAS, MAESTRO, LINDDUN, STRIDE, and PASTA frameworks.
-Both single-turn and multi-turn attack strategies were employed.
+Automated security assessment using the Sixi AI platform.
+Multiple autonomous attack agents executed hundreds of techniques across OWASP LLM Top 10, MITRE ATLAS, MAESTRO, LINDDUN, STRIDE, and PASTA frameworks.
+Both single-turn probing and multi-turn adaptive strategies were employed across conversations spanning multiple turns.

 Ready to assess your own AI agents?